-Comments: In SY 2009-10 there was an increase in the number of students who received referred services and a decrease in the number of students who received MEP-funded counseling services in response to identified student needs.
+Comments: In SY 2010-11 there was a decrease in the number of migrant students who received a referred service in response to student needs.

 2.3.3.2 MEP Participation - Summer/Intersession Term

 The questions in this subsection are similar to the questions in the previous section with one difference.
 The questions in this subsection collect data on the summer/intersession term instead of the regular school year.